 - Types of sinkholes

 Some sinkholes result from the removal of a soluble rock such as chalk, gypsum or limestone.
 These are called solution sinkholes.
-For example limestone rocks dissolve when attacked by rainfall or groundwater that is acidic.
+These rocks dissolve when attacked by rainfall or groundwater that is acidic.
+Solution sinkholes have sides that vary from gentle slopes to almost vertical, while their shapes include saucer-like hollows, cones, cylindrical potholes and shafts.

 Streams or rivers may enter a sinkhole and disappear underground.
 This type of sinkhole is often called a swallow hole.

-Although a natural process, the formation of sinkholes is often accelerated or triggered by human influences, such as:
+Although a natural process, the formation of sinkholes is often accelerated or triggered by human influences, such as broken drains, water mains and sewerage pipes, or modified drainage and diverted surface water; these wash sediment into the underlying materials, causing subsidence.

 What triggers sinkholes?